indyblue/template/README.md

 attributes:
 * value-bind - add change event to value
+* as-html - if element has single text child, this triggers innerHTML pattern replacement
 * following attributes can either have no prefix, or data- or x- prefix
   * model-xxx - alias. specify a path, or defaults to last model (or root)
   * (template|tmp) - value should resolve to an element to use as template